Personal Injury Solicitor Elaine Snell with personal injury news on accidents at sea

 Part 61.2 of the Civil Procedure Rules requires that any claim for loss of life or personal injury caused by a defect in a ship or its equipment, or negligence in the navigation of management of a ship because of the fault of the owners, or persons in control of the ship or the master or crew should be brought in the Admiralty Court but, in most cases, the County Court will, in practice, be the appropriate place for the claim to be dealt with.

-Lyons Davidson has a specialist team who well-experienced in these matters.
-If you would like advice, please contact us for initial free advice.
+Lyons Davidson has a specialist team who well-experienced claims for accidents at sea, so if you would like assistance, please contact our Personal Injury and Accident Claims team for initial free advice.
 Email firstname.lastname@example.org or telephone 0117 904 6326.

 Posted on May 17th, 2013 by Lyons Davidson